Gloireski/symptom_reader/README.md

 We used training and testing datasets from kaggle, after doing some earlier training on 80% of the data and make sure our models worked well using confusion matrix plots we started final training on the whole dataset.
 To achieve an accurate and  robust model we combined three machine learning algorithms: Support Vector Classifier, Gaussian Naive Bayes Classifier and Random Forest Classifier.
 We used label encoder to convert the prognosis column to numerical variable which is more suitable for model training.
 We finally put the column in dictionary for make sure we have the right name in the inputs.

 ## **Reading input data and predict**
-finally we’ve created a function predict_disease that take as parameter a string of metrics separated by a comma, theses metrics name present will be convert to 1 and the final prediction is done accordingly by combining our three algorithms
+finally, we’ve created a function predict_disease that takes as a parameter a string of metrics separated by a comma, the metrics name present will be converted to 1 and 0 for the final prediction is done accordingly by combining our three algorithms